Funding Gov Tech in 2021

 In the post-pandemic economy, however, P3s will be an absolutely essential part of how states and local governments built out technologies to increase connectivity, close the digital divide and provide services to constituents.
 These partnerships are increasingly being applied to the digital infrastructure of cities, counties, and states.

 This conversation will share stories from the trenches and help government leaders understand the best approach to leveraging P3s for their digital investments.
-As part of our ongoing Funding Gov Tech series in partnership with the University of Chicago, this virtual discussion will provide key learnings and best practices about current – and future – approaches to public-private partnerships.
+As part of our ongoing Funding Gov Tech series in partnership with the Center for Municipal Finance at the University of Chicago, this virtual discussion will provide key learnings and best practices about current – and future – approaches to public-private partnerships.

 Funding Gov Tech: A National Overview of New Trends and Strategies

 Together, we’ll explore the important changes that are shaping gov tech funding today – and tomorrow.

 With unprecedented dollars flowing from Washington and a new focus on investing in the nation’s technology infrastructure, state and local governments have a once-in-a-generation opportunity to close the tech gaps exposed by the pandemic, drive new innovations and improve constituent service delivery for decades.

 But making sense of this quickly evolving landscape can be a challenge.
 Accessing federal funds, leveraging public-private partnerships, balancing competing priorities, creating long-term strategies – it’s an extremely complex and complicated endeavor.